UniqueName12345/supertux/INSTALL.md

 * OpenGL headers and libraries: OpenGL libraries and headers are specific to your graphics card.
 Make sure that you have hardware accelerated OpenGL drivers installed.
-Software renderers like Mesa will make SuperTux unplayable slow.
+Software renderers like Mesa will make SuperTux unplayably slow.
 * [SDL2](http://www.libsdl.org) (2.0.1 or later)
 * [SDL2_image](http://www.libsdl.org/projects/SDL_image) (2.0.0 or later)
 * [OpenAL](http://www.openal.org): (1.0 or later)